vhamb001/vhamb001/README.md

-Here are some ideas to get you started:
+Here are some interesting things about me:

 - 🔭 I’m currently working on sharpening my coding skills and building projects that make life a little easier.
 - 🌱 I’m currently learning new languages and frameworks.